-These are the businesses don’t listen to their customers, and who don’t care.
-They do their own thing, with no concern of how customers perceive them.
+These are the businesses that don’t listen to their customers, and who don’t care.
+They do their own thing, with no concern about how customers perceive them.
 Characteristics of a non-listening business include a love of their own business, and the idea that their customers love their business, but a total confusion as to why their sales and revenue numbers (or other key metrics) aren’t where they should be.

-Let me be clear: if your customer doesn’t understand something about your product or service, it’s your own fault.
+Let me be clear: if your customer doesn’t understand something about your product or service, it’s your fault.
 The burden of education and empowerment rests squarely on your shoulders, not your customer.
-If a customer doesn’t understand what you offer/how it benefits them/how to use it, they’ll go to another business who answers those questions for them.
+If a customer doesn’t understand what you offer/how it benefits them/how to use it, they’ll go to another business that answers those questions for them.